Rest Parameters, Spread Operator and Default parameters for Functions

 console.log(add(3, 4, 6));

-This will of course work but calling Array.prototype.slice.call(arguments) is really not pretty.
-The reason why this works in such a complicated manner is because arguments isn't a real array, therefore it doesn't have a .slice() method (an actual array would have this method) so we need to call Array.prototype.slice which allows us to use the slice method on arguments and by calling .call() we tell our code that it's working on an array-like object and therefore it'll apply slice on it.
-Phew, that was quite complex, right?
+This works, but calling Array.prototype.slice.call(arguments) is ugly.
+The reason it’s so convoluted: arguments isn’t a real array, so it doesn’t have a .slice() method.
+We need to call Array.prototype.slice to use slice on arguments, and by calling .call() we tell the code it’s working on an array-like object.
+That was a mouthful.

 function add(...numbers) {